tendermint/go-amino/README.md

 ### Prefix bytes to identify the concrete type
 All registered concrete types are encoded with leading 4 bytes (called "prefix bytes"), even when it's not held in an interface field/element.
-In this way, Wire ensures that concrete types (almost) always have the same canonical representation.
+In this way, Amino ensures that concrete types (almost) always have the same canonical representation.
 The first byte of the prefix bytes must not be a zero byte, and the last 3 bits are reserved for the [`typ3` bits](#the-typ3-byte), so there are `2^(8x4-3)-2^(8x3-3) = 534,773,760` possible values.